top of page

 In the same way as above, the way we feel, the way we think, and what we do can all have a part to play in helping to close the gates to pain.

-1. Relaxation and Contentment Feeling generally happy and optimistic has been found to help to close the gates to pain.
+1. Relaxation and Contentment Feeling generally happy and optimistic has been found to help close the gates to pain.
 Also, feeling relaxed in yourself seems to be a particularly useful way of closing the gates.

-2. Mental Factors Being involved and interested in life helps close the gates.
+2. Mental Factors: Being involved and interested in life helps close the gates.
 Also if you concentrate intensely on something other than the pain (e.g., work, T.V., book), this can distract you from any pain, helping to close the gates.

-3. Activity Taking the right amount of exercise to develop your fitness can help close the gates.
+3. Activity: Taking the right amount of exercise to develop your fitness can help close the gates.

 4. Other Physical Factors You may also find that certain types of medication can help close the gates, as might certain types of counter-stimulation (e.g., heat, soft tissue massage, tens, acupuncture).